codefresh-io/docs.codefresh.io/_docs/configure-ci-cd-pipeline/shared-configuration.md

 max-width="50%"
 %}

-To use your shared configuration, click the import button and select the snippet from the list:
+To use your shared configuration, click the *Import from shared configuration* button and select the snippet from the list:

 {% include
 image.html